CSC322-Grinnell/graduate-outcomes/README.md

 - Making the number of variables more flexible when uploading CSV files
    * Ability to upload entries that have certain blank fields (e.g. gs_level blank if gs_select is 'no')
 - Create a “User Guide” page that instructs people in the CLS, who may have little to no prior experience, on how to build visualizations that may be useful to them
+   * __*Note: see `user-guide-info.md` in this repo for info about visualizations that may be helpful for creating the user guide and understanding how to use the site yourself.*__
 - Better visualization handling of more than two variables
 - Restrict number of variables to 1 for pie charts - currently creates empty graph with label "undefined".
 Other similar changes to help users create meaningful forms.
 - Implement functionality behind independent and dependent selections for variables.
 Currently these selections do nothing (default back to group by).